pavankat/medium-node-express-mongo-app/README.md

 	* https://github.com/Automattic/monk
 * Node.js is the backend programming language we'll be using

+* We'll use jade to render the views even though it fucking sucks.
+I used it so I can really understand how much it fucking sucks, so the next time I see someone using it, I can tell them to go fuck themselves in a very specific way.

 # GOAL
 * this app will help demonstrate REST in the simplest possible way for beginners